 - Hospital services

 - Nurse services

 - Emergency room expenses

 - Surgical expenses

 It is imperative that hospital staff gather accurate information at the time of the patient’s intake and discharge.
 All insurance information, addresses, and names must be accurate.
 Ensure that your staff is in the habit of this.
 Lack of adequate information can hinder a medical lien, and make it difficult for a hospital to collect what’s owed.

 Traditionally, third party liability only accounts for 5 percent of a hospital’s revenue, but this can be a sizable amount of money.
 Having skilled staff to handle such situations is imperative to make sure that the hospital ultimately receives payment for services.
 In many cases, a hospital can successfully receive a far higher revenue payment by filing a lien than billing the patient’s health insurance provider.

 Here are several things that should be kept in mind when filing a hospital lien:

 - State Laws: Not all states allow hospital liens to be filed against personal injury settlements.

-- Non-enforceable: If all of the paperwork is not filed correctly, according to the state’s statutes, it will not be enforceable.
+- Non-enforceable: If all of the paperwork isn’t filed correctly, then according to the state’s statutes, it won’t be enforceable.